Designation: Protected Designation of Origin Dão

 Grape Variety: 60% Touriga Nacional, 30% Alfrocheiro e 10% Alicante Boushet

 Sustainable Viticulture: Integrated Protection

-Characterized by very favourable growing conditions for viticulture, they have produced one of the best vintages of recent years.
-Harsh winter, hot and dry summer without heat waves.
-Throughout harvest the weather remained dry, allowing excellent fruit quality.
+Characterized by very favourable growing conditions for viticulture, it has produced one of the best vintages of recent years.
+A harsh winter and a hot and dry summer without heat waves.
+Throughout the harvest the weather remained dry, allowing excellent fruit quality.

-Displays an intense ruby color.
-Very fine and delicate in aroma, prevailing notes of bergamot and red fruits.
-With a velvety feel that reflects perfectly the barrel stages and highlighting the floral taste of the grape varieties to show the virtues of this specific terroir that gives it great complexity and longevity.
+It presents an intense ruby colour.
+Very fine and delicate in aroma, with notes of bergamot and red fruits.
+In a velvety mouth with perfectly integrated barrel notes, always emphasizing the floral notes of the grape varieties, showing the virtues of this specific terroir that gives it great complexity and longevity.